Love Withdrawal is a Painful and Destabilizing Experience

 If you’ve been in love before, you probably know the feeling of being on a “high.”
-However, if your partner left you and the romantic relationship ends abruptly, then you may experience extreme “lows,” which are physically and emotionally painful.
+However, if your partner leaves you and the romantic relationship ends abruptly, then you may experience extreme “lows,” which are physically and emotionally painful.
 On the other hand, perhaps you have chosen to end the relationship.
-You will still experience the same pain and at times have a strong desire to be in the relationship however you know it needs to end.
+You might still experience the same pain and, at times, have a strong desire to be in the relationship; however, you know it needs to end.
 In either case, this is withdrawal from love.

 Why Do People Experience Withdrawal From Love?

-The reason for the emotional withdrawal is that when you fall in love your body experiences a chemical reaction – the body releases endorphins and dopamine that are associated with pleasure.
-This leads to what some describe as addiction-like intense feelings of reward and relief from stress, like any mind-altering experience.
-And when you’re in love you experience this type of “high.”
+The reason for the emotional withdrawal is that when you fall in love, your body experiences a chemical reaction – the body releases endorphins and dopamine that are associated with pleasure.
+This leads to what some describe as similar to addiction-like intense feelings of reward and relief from stress, like any mind-altering experience.
+And when you’re in love, you experience this type of “high.”

 For people who have had trauma or neglect in their past, primary relationships can lead to attaching anxiously to heal unmet longing.
-If you have abandonment wounds of the past, trauma, addiction (even if you are in recovery), or a mood disorder, you are most likely going to have a painful relationship withdrawal.
+If you have abandonment wounds of the past, untreated trauma, substance use disorder (formally known as addiction), anxiety, or depression, you are most likely going to have a painful relationship withdrawal when the relationship ends.
 It is a destabilization that affects you emotionally, spiritually, intellectually, physically, and often financially.
+At PIVOT, we call these five elements the Whole Perspective.

 Withdrawal Symptoms

-Physical and emotional symptoms can manifest.
-You may experience several of the following:
+When physical and emotional symptoms manifest, you may experience several of the following:

 A Painful Experience